colinaut/action-table/README.md

 - [x] **Improve A11y** - The accessibility of this needs work.
 Some more proper aria attributes and ideally keyboard navigation.
 Review [Adrian Roselli: Sorting Table Columns](https://adrianroselli.com/2021/04/sortable-table-columns.html)
   - [x] Fix focus outline for stars
   - [x] Add aria-sort
-  - [x] Make table header sort actual buttons with aria-roledescription="sort button"
+  - [x] Make table header sort actual buttons
   - [x] Add class to td for sorted column for highlighting
   - [ ] Review all the filter menus and switches to see that they work properly
 - [ ] **Responsive Design** - add ability to make the table responsive.
 Ideally css only, but js if I must.